How to make Word documents accessible

 Highways Hub

-If the web address you are using is long, use a URL shortening service.
+If the web address is long, use a URL shortening service.

 Adding URLs in a links appendix